ghostnetic/blocklist-generator-extension/README.md

 2. In the input field, add the URLs of the host files or blocklists you want to combine (one per line).
 3. Click the "Generate Filter" button.
 4. The extension will process the files, remove duplicates, and sort the entries alphabetically.
-5. The generated filter list will be downloaded as a text file named "my-blocklist.txt."
+5. The generated filter list will be downloaded as a text file named "blocklist.txt."